 What started out as a typical sophomore year for any high schooler ended in a long, unexpected journey to crack the mysterious case of a girl with sudden strange neurological symptoms.
-My name is Maddy Boehme and I was diagnosed with Hashimoto’s encephalopathy, a rare form of autoimmune encephalitis, at the age of 16.
+My name is Maddy Boehme, and I was diagnosed with Hashimoto’s Encephalopathy, a rare form of autoimmune encephalitis (AE), at the age of 16.

 My journey to diagnosis was not a simple one, as the answer was not an obvious one.
 What started as strange random crying spells progressed into seizure-like/stroke-like episodes, months of an insane drug-resistant insomnia, and suddenly struggling with things in school like forgetting things I had just read and problems with being able to read and write.
 My life up until that point had been completely normal.
 I had never known any real struggle, I excelled in school, and I found myself confused as to what on earth was going on with me.
 No 16-year-old girl suddenly develops these issues out of the blue.

-The doctor explained my body had launched a mistaken attack on my brain.
+The doctor explained my body launched a mistake attack on my brain.
 This attack caused inflammation in my brain which in turn caused atypical neurological symptoms.
 If left untreated, HE can cause serious neurological consequences, coma, and eventually death.
-The timely diagnosis of HE my doctor had made had essentially saved my life.
+The timely diagnosis of HE my doctor made essentially saved my life.

-My experience with HE has changed who I am as a person, both in dealing with the post-diagnostic effects the disease had left me with to my new-found perspective on life.
+My experience with HE/AE has changed who I am as a person, both in dealing with the post-diagnostic effects of the disease, and in my new-found perspective on life.
+I am thankful I was.
 I became thankful I was one of the lucky few to receive a timely diagnosis.
-I now volunteer as Vice President of the Hashimoto’s Encephalopathy SREAT Alliance and speak publicly about my journey with HE to raise awareness for HE/AE.
+I now volunteer as Vice President of the Hashimoto’s Encephalopathy SREAT Alliance and speak publicly about my journey in order to raise awareness about HE/AE.
 My diagnostic journey with Hashimoto’s Encephalopathy was life-changing in more ways than one and I’m thankful for the person I’ve become because of it. – Maddy Boehme